 This gives you a frame you can use again in the future, if you decide to change its contents.
 But of course a bespoke photo frame is often inspired by an unusual size or shape of picture, so that’s fine too.

 Do you want to include a bevelled mount for your picture, inside the frame?
 This can add a custom width surround to the picture itself and is another good way to make non-standard pictures fit in standard-sized frames.

 You should make sure you measure your picture without including the mount – you need to know the exact dimensions of the picture itself.
 The final outer size of your frame will depend on the picture size, the width of the mount, and whether your mount overlaps the edge of the picture.

-A standard overlap measures 4mm on all sides, but you can request a custom picture mount you can choose to give an exact aperture size allowing for an overlap yourself if it is critical for your artwork/image.
+A standard overlap measures 4mm on all sides, but if you need a custom picture mount you can choose to give an exact aperture size allowing for an overlap yourself if it is critical for your artwork/image.

 Internal or External?

 As standard when ordering a made-to-measure picture frame, you provide the dimensions of the image itself.
 That equates to the internal dimensions of the frame.
 If the external frame dimensions need to be a specific size, contact your bespoke picture frame supplier for advice.